cloudfoundry-attic/bosh-notes/configs-api.md

 - rules (array)
 ```

+Commonalities:

-Currently each type of config is managed through dedicated CLI commands and API endpoints:
+- common set of CLI commands
   - bosh update-X-config
   - bosh X-config
   - bosh X-configs?
+- common set of API endpoints
+- diffing functionality
+- version tracking

-Each type of config also requires some sort of diff-ing functionality and versioning.
-Some configs are referenced by their version from other objects (like deployments).
+  - some configs are referenced by their version from other objects (like deployments)
+- multiple named "branches"
+- record of events

 There is also desire to have multiple "branches" of configs (named) so that not all functionality have to be kept within a single file.
 For example operator may want to split runtime config into particular configurations managed by different teams or other operators.
 Another use case is for configuring DNS release globally in a runtime config without requiring users to merge their own addons configuration.